 The Volkswagen e-up! is the cheapest car available from Onto, starting at £339 per month.
 The Renault ZOE is £399, the DS 3 Crossback E-TENSE is £519 and the Jaguar I-Pace is £1,299 per month.
 The Peugeot e-208 hatchback and e-2008 SUV are among other models on offer, although there are waiting lists and limited availability for some cars.
 September 2021 saw the Citroen e-C4 added to the roster, while the Volkswagen ID.3, Volkswagen e-up! and Volkswagen ID.4 were added in October 2021.

 In April 2021, it was announced that all Onto users would get free charging at InstaVolt locations.
 The network is made up of over 600 chargers and has locations at branches of McDonald’s, KFC, Costa Coffee and Starbucks, among others.
-And in May 2021, Onto became the exclusive rental and subscription partner for Fisker; 700 of the brand's Ocean SUVs will be available to Onto customers in the UK when it arrives in 2023.
+And in May 2021, Onto became the exclusive rental and subscription partner for Fisker; 700 of the brand's Ocean SUVs will be available to Onto customers when it arrives in 2023.

 Like Onto, rival firm Elmo offers Total Cost of Ownership subscriptions for EVs; its web platform allows customers to add ‘bundles’ to their deal.
 That means you can choose to tick-in features such as maintenance, insurance, a home wallbox, access to public charging, and even your home energy bill – or choose not to have them.
 As with Onto, you pay a single monthly charge, but there’s a much more limited selection of cars available.
 When we looked the Renault ZOE was advertised at £379 per month, and the MG ZS EV from £429.

 Co-Wheels Car Club